AI-Tinkerers-Hackathon-BrainStorm/Brainstorm/README.md

 ## 3. Architecture and Data Flow

-SightLoop uses a deterministic Agent Orchestrator to manage state, memory, and actions around normalized visual data.
+SightJarvis uses a deterministic Agent Orchestrator to manage state, memory, and actions around normalized visual data.
 It does not depend on a complex multi-agent architecture.

 ### Browser Responsibilities